ZiranLi/Building-Justice-Maps/README.md

 * The [DataObtain](/DataObtain) folder contains some code to script the coode from websites provided.

+* The [FinalData](/FinalData) folder contains the final dataset we collect from website and API.

 Our team members:

    **Yize Liu** lyz95222@bu.edu   :point_right:[@github/lyatxyd1995](https://github.com/lyztxyd1995)